Keeping safe for you

 With the Government’s significant easing of restrictions it is clear that the focus has now very much shifted towards planning and implementing strategies to ensure we are all prepared for the “new normal”.

-Of course that’s not to say that anyone is in denial about the difficult circumstances that continue to prevail or the potential re-imposition of an increased lockdown but many businesses are now looking forward rather than just dealing with the here and now and we are no different.
+Of course that’s not to say that anyone is in denial about the difficult circumstances that continue to prevail or the potential re-imposition of regional restrictions but as the country continues to emerge from lockdown the overwhelming majority are looking forward rather than just dealing with the here and now and we are no different.

 Our fantastic people have adapted incredibly well to such an unexpected and prolonged period away from the office-based environment that we were all so used to.
-They are still working mainly from home keeping themselves safe, using technology that has proved incredibly resilient and delivering the same full range of services to the same high standards as before but in new ways.
-We have all become accustomed to virtual meetings via Teams/Zoom and several other platforms that have enabled face-to-face communication in ways probably not thought about 4 months ago.
-We will continue to use those platforms and although we are working towards an increased use of our offices we will still be encouraging our people to work from home wherever possible to help keep them safe, reduce the effect on the planet of unnecessary travel, and help keep our clients safe by reducing the volume of physical meetings.
+A great many of them are still working from home keeping themselves safe, using technology that has proved incredibly resilient and delivering the same full range of services to the same high standards as before but in new ways.
+We have all become accustomed to virtual meetings via Teams/Zoom and several other platforms that have enabled face-to-face communication in ways probably not thought about back in March.
+We will continue to use those platforms and although we are gradually and safely increasing the extent to which our offices are open we will still be encouraging our people to work from home wherever possible to help keep them safe, reduce the effect on the planet of unnecessary travel, and help keep our clients safe by reducing the volume of physical meetings.

-However, part of our new normal will involve a staged and flexible move back to a more office-based way of working and our plans are very well advanced.
-It is clear that there is a growing desire both from some of our people and some of our clients to use our three offices more widely than we are currently, but in doing that it is essential we only do so in a way that safeguards the health and well-being of everyone that works in the Firm and our visitors.
+On Monday 20 July, following a lot of thought and preparation, we began the gradual move back to a more office-based way of working.
+This process has been carefully planned and managed to take into account a growing desire both from some of our people and some of our clients to use our three offices more widely than we have been able since March.
+As part of this process we have listened carefully to the thoughts and ideas of our colleagues and our phased return to office working will only happen in a way that safeguards the health and well-being of everyone that works in the Firm and our visitors.

 Respecting your plans